- North High

 What is the deadline for applying to the ECP?

-The online application must be submitted by January 29, 2023.
-Supporting paperwork (Expectations and Responsibilities Signature Page and ACCUPLACER scores) must also be submitted by January 29, 2023.
-Students will be informed of acceptance to the program by March 1, 2023.
+The online application must be submitted by February 4, 2024.
+Students will be informed of acceptance to the program by March 1, 2024.
 All accepted students will attend an Orientation at STLCC in the spring.

 What calendar will my child follow?